-- In the order, provide: - 1) The basis for reopening the decision; and - 2) Indicate whether a hearing is anticipated before a revised decision is issued (see OCPM 20.12.7 for information on when a hearing may be anticipated). - If evidence of fraud or similar fault was considered in determining whether to reopen the decision, send copies of the evidence with the notice and order if the evidence has not already been shared with the parties and entities.
+- In the order, provide: - 1) The basis for reopening the decision; and

+- 2) Indicate whether a hearing is anticipated before a revised decision is issued (see OCPM 20.12.7 for information on when a hearing may be anticipated). - If evidence of fraud or similar fault was considered in determining whether to reopen the decision, send copies of the evidence with the notice and order if the evidence has not already been shared with the parties and entities.

-Note: If the decision was on an appeal of an SSA reconsideration or dismissal, a copy of the notice and order are sent by the Central Operations Division to SSA with a request for the administrative record.
+If the decision was on an appeal of an SSA reconsideration or dismissal involving FTI (e.g. an IRMAA appeal), a copy of the notice and order are sent by the Central Operations Division to SSA with a request for the administrative record.